Choosing a Health Career

 - Do I like working as part of a team of professionals, or do I prefer to work on my own, taking responsibility for my own work?

-- What other career options might I consider if I'm unable to gain admission to a health professions program?
+- What are other career options I could consider if I'm not on track to gain admission to a health professions program/school?

-Before committing yourself to a health career, take the time to get a clear picture of the realities of your chosen profession and of your own abilities, needs and aspirations.
-For personal assistance with determining if a health care career is for you, visit the Career Development Center.
-You can also research various health care careers online, at ExploreHealthCareers.org
+Before committing to a healthcare career, take the time to reflect on these questions and make sure you understand the realities of your particular career aspiration.
+For assistance with determining if a healthcare career is a good fit for you, visit the Career Development Center.
+A recommended online resource for learning more about various healthcare careers can be found at ExploreHealthCareers.org

 Applying to a Professional School